Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Experiments

 \section{Experiments}

-In this section, we evaluate the accuracy and calibration performance of ensembles of deep Bayesian neural networks on three datasets: Fashion-MNIST (\cite{xiao2017fashion}), Celeb-A (\cite{yang2015facial}), and chest X-ray (\cite{kermany2018identifying}), see Table \ref{tab:expdetails} for further information.
-The networks used had six convolutional layers combined with batch normalization and max pooling layers, followed by some Multilayer Perceptron layers (these were chosen as low-rank to reduce the memory without harming the performance).
-We have included the Pytorch code for these networks in Section \ref{sec:furtherdetailsnumerics} of the Appendix.
+In this section, we evaluate the accuracy and calibration performance of ensembles of deep Bayesian neural networks on three datasets: Fashion-MNIST (\cite{xiao2017fashion}), Celeb-A (\cite{yang2015facial}), and chest X-ray (\cite{kermany2018identifying}).
+In the Celeb-A, we considered classification between blonde and brown hair colours.
+The networks had six convolutional layers combined with batch normalization and max pooling layers, followed by some MLP layers (these were chosen as low-rank to reduce the memory use).
+The Pytorch code of the them is included in Section \ref{sec:furtherdetailsnumerics} of the Appendix.
+We used a single RTX 4090 GPU for training.